ShaneC/ShaneC/README.md

 ## 👋 Hey!
 I'm [ShaneC](https://github.com/ShaneC)

 - 🏢 I'm a Program Manager at [Microsoft](http://microsoft.com) (who occasionally writes some code)
-- 🐣 I've been coding since age 12, when I accidentally learned PASCAL by trying to write bots to cheat at RuneScape
+- 🐣 I accidentally started coding at 12 when I learned PASCAL by trying to write bots to cheat at RuneScape
 - 🔨 I'll occasionally throw together some handy scripts and tools to make life easier
 - 💻 My go-to languages are C#, JavaScript, and PHP -- but I'll also tinker with Python, C++, and Swift
 - 📫 You can reach me at hey at chism.io